earowang/medascin17-tsvis/README.md

-This repository houses the materials for the time series visualisation tutorial on 29 May, 2017, which is part of Wombat MeDeScin 2017.
+This repository houses the materials for the time series visualisation tutorial on 29 May, 2017, which is part of Wombat MeDaScin 2017.